Skip to main content

 https://mintcdn.com/ultrarag/T7GffHzZitf6TThi/images/yaml.svg?fit=max&auto=format&n=T7GffHzZitf6TThi&q=85&s=69b41e79144bc908039c2ee3abbb1c3bservers/sayhello/parameter.yaml

-Here, we define the parameter name with the default value "UltraRAG 2.0".
+Here, the parameter name is defined with a default value of “UltraRAG v3”.

 Parameter Registration Mechanism

-If different Prompt Tools have conflicting parameter names, refer to the “Multiple Prompt Tool Invocation” section in the Prompt Server documentation for resolution.
+If there are parameter naming conflicts between different Prompt Tools, please refer to the “Multi-Prompt Tool Calling Scenario” section in Prompt Server for solutions.

-• Automatic Context Inference: If a Tool’s input parameter is not defined in parameter.yaml, UR-2.0 will attempt to infer its value from the runtime context (i.e., from the output of upstream Tools).
-Therefore, only explicitly define parameters in parameter.yaml when they cannot be automatically inferred.
+• Context Automatic Inference Mechanism: If some input parameters in the tool function do not appear in parameter.yaml, UltraRAG will default to attempting to infer from the runtime context (i.e., obtaining from the output of upstream Tools).
+Therefore, it is only necessary to explicitly define in parameter.yaml when parameters cannot be automatically passed through context.

 servers/sayhello/src/sayhello.py